 Free-to-air’s only dedicated AFLW program,Women’s Footy, brings viewers the latest news, opinion and analysis in and around the women’s AFL competition.

 Complementing our broadcast television slate will be three digital programs available on 9Now and YouTube.

 Rounding out Nine’s new digital lineup is the third program, Home Ground.
-Hosted by Shane Crawford, Home Ground will document the life of AFL players away from the game.
-It will feature retired players in their natural environment as they recount fond memories of their careers, and provide an insight into the private lives of current players as we explore their hobbies, pets, partners and favourite haunts.
+Hosted by Shane Crawford, Home Ground documented the life of AFL players away from the game.
+It featured retired players in their natural environment as they recounted fond memories of their careers, and provided an insight into the private lives of current players as we explored their hobbies, pets, partners and favourite haunts.

 Nine’s AFL Executive Producer, Matt Conway, said: “Footy on Nine will make its mark in 2020.
 Nine’s award-winning team of commentators and journalists will come together across television, newspapers, radio and online to provide unique insight.

 The digital space provides an exciting new ground for us to share stories about the game we love.”